atostengard/atostengard/README.md

 # atostengard
-Resume website built using Bootstrap.
+Resume website built using Bootstrap and GitHub pages.